 We promote the spread of solar energy.
-Because it is reliable, affordable and environmentally friendly.
+It is reliable, affordable and environmentally friendly.
 And it easily meets the energy needs of households, schools, health stations or businesses.

 We promote local solar crafts.
-Small and medium-sized enterprises are the main forces for poverty reduction and job creation.
+Small and medium-sized enterprises are important factors in the fight against poverty and job creation.
 That’s why we always use donor-funded projects to support local solar companies.

 A dual approach that has been proven since 2003.